krutikaraut2004/Data-Science/README.md

 - Data preprocessing for classification tasks.
 - Model training and evaluation for binary and multi-class scenarios.
 - Interpretation and analysis of model results.

+## 5) Sentiment Analysis of Movie Reviews

+The sentiment analysis of movie reviews involves the examination of textual content to categorize opinions as positive, negative, or neutral.
+By applying machine learning and natural language processing techniques, the goal is to understand audience sentiment towards a particular movie.

+### Key Components:
+- Data Collection and Preprocessing
+- Feature Extraction and Engineering
+- Model Training
+- Evaluation and Visualization